Danube Cycle Path, stage 7, north bank: Tulln - Vienna/North Bridge

 Quality of experience: ***

 Take a history tour of Tulln, a town known for its gardens and art: You will explore, among other things, the Church of the Friars Minor in Late Baroque style plus the parts of Tulln dating to Roman times.
-At the Roman Museum you find out even more about this period, when this town was still called Comagena.
+At the Stadtmuseum Tulln, which also houses the Tulln Roman Museum, documentation pertaining to the imperial convent, and the Stadtmuseum Tulln Virtulleum, you will learn even more about the time when the town was still known as Comagena.
 Schedule ample time for visits to the Egon Schiele Museum and the Egon Schiele birthplace or for strolling along the Egon Schiele Special Theme Trail or through GARTEN TULLN (model gardens, treetop trail, water park).

 You then head for Vienna, pedaling by the extensive Stockerau wetlands.
 At the Greifenstein power station, you may want to take a break to visit nearby Stockerau, a town known for its summer theater.
 Climb the church tower there, for instance.
 It is Lower Austria’s highest.
 You see the two fortresses Greifenstein and Kreuzenstein on either side of the Danube initially far off, then looming ever closer.
 Soon after passing the Greifenstein power station, you arrive in the Korneuburg, “Town of the Pied Piper”.